 It states that the Bitcoin private or public keys are never stored on their servers and they are forwarded to the offline vaults immediately.
 Hence, there is no need for users to worry about losing their assets, even if hacking or other fraudulent activities are attempted by hackers.
 Even though this exchange implemented several security measures, we always recommend you to store your funds on the best cryptocurrency wallets when ready from trading to keep your funds 100% safe.

 BaseFEX is Bitcoin-based virtual trading platform that allows users to trade Bitcoin and Altcoin contracts.
 At the time of writing, the exchange doesn’t accept any kind of fiat-based payment methods.
-The only option to trade futures contracts is by depositing BTC.
+The only option to trade futures contracts used to be by depositing BTC, but as of recently the exchange has also started supporting USDT for deposits and withdrawals.
 Even though BaseFEX is relatively new when compared with other exchanges like Bitmex, it offers good liquidity and unmatched low fees.